hxia043/spec/sphinx/README.md

-Q: What's the Sphinx?
+**Q: What's the Sphinx?**
-A: Sphinx is the doc generator/framework which can generate the doc with specific format(pdf/html) according to the specific input(reStructureText or Markdown).
+A: Sphinx is the doc generator/framework which can generate the doc with specific format(pdf/html) according to the specific input(reStructuredText or Markdown).
 Use Sphnix can simplify the edit, deployment and maintain of doc or html cause the function provided by Sphinx.

-Q: How to use the Sphinx?
+**Q: How to use the Sphinx?**
 A:
 1) install the Sphinx:
 ```